sentrie-sh/website/src/content/docs/structure-of-a-policy-pack/packfile.md

 description: "The pack file is the manifest and metadata configuration for the whole policy pack."
 ---

 The `sentrie.pack.toml` file serves as the manifest and metadata configuration for the whole policy pack.
-This TOML file is essential for defining how your policy pack is structured, versioned and distributed.
+This TOML file is essential for defining how your policy pack is loaded and used by Sentrie.

 ## Purpose

-The pack file acts as the central configuration hub that:
+The PackFile acts as the central configuration hub that:

 - Defines the root directory of your policy pack
 - Specifies metadata